ebelchio12/nature-and-conflicts/dataset-and-problem-description.md

   * Identify regions of the world that are of interest: this may end up being specific countries, or general regions.
   * Narrow down predictors
 * Model building/comparisons
-  * Start with simple linear regression
+  * Start with simple linear models
   * Examine whether time series analysis is appropriate
-  * Classify countries with a high number of protests, given natural and economic predictors
+  * Compare linear models to other non-linear methods (ensemble, knn, etc.), given natural and economic predictors

 <h3>Datasets:</h3>